Geometrically Given Constraints in Double Helical Strand: Introduction

-The superhelix of the DNA strand has substantial twist deformation over 40 degrees with a radius of curvature of around 5 nm and the height of the core cylinder with 5.5 nm as confirmed from the experiment\cite{Richmond2003,TJRichmond1984} and all atom simulations\cite{Garai2015}.
-Such geometrical preference has been presumed to be situated from continuing the curvature formation process to complete 1.7 turns of wrapping from localized deformation \cite{Brandani2021}.
-In this paper, we describe the deformation of curved DNA strands for each base pair with 3DNA variables using the framework for the double helical strand defined by Marko and Siggia\cite{Marko1994} that is adapted with further details.
-Theoretical modeling for geometrical constraint from the inherent helicity is introduced in Section 2.
-The 1.7 turns of the superhelix and the affinity of the curvature formation decided from the bend-twsit coupling rigidity are explained from the derived geometrical constraints in Section 3.
-The paper is concluded in Section 4.
+In this paper, the geometric constraints derived for the double helical strand are discussed and proved using the deformation rate for the local coordinate system proposed in the Darboux frame.
+For these purposes, we describe the deformation of curved DNA strands at each base pair using 3DNA variables within the framework for the deformation of the double-helical strand, as defined by Marko and Siggia \cite{Marko1994}, with additional details.
+Theoretical modeling for geometrical constraints from the given helicity of B-DNA is introduced in the Theoretical Basis and Models section.
+The 1.7 turns of the superhelix and the affinity of the curvature formation decided from the bend-twist coupling elasticity against the geometrical constraint in the base pair wise resolution are explained in Results.
+Lastly, the paper is enclosed with Discussion and Conclusion section.